jacebenson/cedar/docs/docs/tutorial/chapter0/what-is-cedarjs.md

 Being able to develop a full-stack application this easily is great, but how do you verify that it's working as intended?
 That's where a great test suite comes in.
 [Jest](https://jestjs.io/) is a test framework that, as they say, focuses on simplicity.
 We felt that it was a natural fit with Cedar, and so most files you can generate will include the related test file automatically (pre-filled with some tests, even!).

-Redwood includes several Jest helpers and matchers, allowing you to mock out GraphQL requests, database data, logged in users, and more.
+Cedar includes several Jest helpers and matchers, allowing you to mock out GraphQL requests, database data, logged in users, and more.

 - [Scenarios](../../testing#scenarios) accept a simple JSON object and pre-populate your database with just that data so it's in a known state that you can test against.
 - [Mock Service Worker](../../testing#mock-service-worker) allow you to simulate the response from API calls, including GraphQL